IanESmith/static-website/Services/cdmp/notes.md

 - show and tell our work around security and accreditation
 - create the CDP account on ServiceNow
 - start connecting (and testing) ABC to the CDP
+- finalise the detailed roadmap to onboard HMPO

 ### Things to be aware off
 If you have questions on how an agile project works, or what the metrics show, get in touch with the [delivery manager/agile coach](mailto:ian.eccles-smith@digital.homeoffice.gov.uk) and they can arrange a session to demonstrate.